Denmark in the Eurovision Song Contest 1995: At Eurovision

 Pre-contest betting rated "Fra Mols til Skagen" among the favourites for victory.
 On the night of the final Wilken performed 19th in the running order, and at the close of voting "Fra Mols til Skagen" had received 92 points with maximum points from Norway and Sweden, placing Denmark 5th of the 23 entries, the country's best placement in the 1990s.
 The Danish jury awarded its 12 points to Sweden.

+The contest was broadcast on DR TV and on radio station DR P3, with commentary by Jørgen de Mylius.
 The contest was watched by a total of 1.5 million viewers in Denmark.